• Skip to primary navigation

 1. Preheat oven to 350F.

-2. Using a standing electric mixer, mix together the pumpkin, eggs, 1/2 cup coconut sugar, coconut oil, agave nectar, and vanilla until smooth.
+2. Place the pumpkin puree, eggs, 1/2 cup of coconut sugar, melted coconut oil, agave nectar, and vanilla in a large bowl and whisk until smooth.

-3. Add the almond flour, cassava flour, baking soda, baking powder, 2 teaspoons pumpkin pie spice, cinnamon, ginger, and salt to the bowl.
-Turn on the electric mixer to mix in the dry ingredients for about 1 minute until combined.
+3. Add the almond flour, arrowroot flour, baking soda, baking powder, 2 teaspoons pumpkin pie spice, cinnamon, ginger, and salt to the bowl.

-6. Sprinkle the top with 1 tablespoon coconut sugar, 1/2 teaspoon pumpkin pie spice, and the pumpkin seeds.
+6. Sprinkle the top with the remaining 1 tablespoon coconut sugar, 1/2 teaspoon pumpkin pie spice, and the pumpkin seeds.

 7. Bake for 35 minutes or until it rises and a toothpick comes out clean.